Mugeha/TODO2/README.md

 - Deploy this publicly on Render or Railway

+## 📖 Blog Post
+Curious about how I built this?
+Check out the full breakdown here 👉 [Read the blog post](https://mugeha585.hashnode.dev/your-post-slug)

 ## 🛠️ Contributing
 Feel free to contribute by **forking** the repository and creating a **pull request**.